-When working in a team, we are operating either from a self-focused Inward Mindset or an impact-focused Outward Mindset.
+When working in a team, we are operating either from a self-focused Inward Mindset or an impact-focused Outward Mindset (according to the Arbinger Institute).
 When we are operating from an others inclusive impact focused Outward Mindset, our actions are naturally more helpful to others.
 Here are some habitual patterns that are indicative of an Outward Mindset:

 - Catching yourself making assumptions about others.